 This is part one in a short series that will provide Ireland travel tips to those looking to join small group trips exploring the lesser-known wild corners of Ireland.

-You can have the best, most top-end gear in the world, but if you don’t have the fitness to join a bike trip in Ireland, you won’t be able to make the most of this unforgettable experience.
-Therefore, as a bike guide, I would always recommend to anyone who wants to join a group biking trip to start building your fitness first, getting to a level where you are comfortable with your ability to cycle long distance, as well as tackle both ascents and descents.
+“You can have the best, most top-end gear in the world, but if you don’t have the fitness, you won’t be able to make the most of this unforgettable experience.
+Therefore, as a bike guide, I would always recommend to anyone who wants to join a group biking trip to start building your fitness first, getting to a level where you are comfortable with your ability to cycle long distances, as well as tackle both ascents and descents.

-Start by increasing your fitness to prepare for your upcoming bike trip first and everything else should fall into place because your equipment doesn’t matter if you’re not fit enough to use it.
+Start by increasing your fitness to prepare for your upcoming bike trip first, and everything else should fall into place because your equipment doesn’t matter if you’re not fit enough to use it.”

-This tip was provided by cycling guide, mountain biker and Sligo local, Warner Wilders.
+This tip was provided by cycling guide, mountain biker and Sligo local Warner Wilders.

-“Ask yourself, first of all, what you hoping to get out of your bike trip in Ireland?
+“Ask yourself, first of all, what are you hoping to get out of your bike trip in Ireland?
 Are you interested in exploring a particular region?
-Are you looking for cycling challenge?
+Are you looking for a cycling challenge?
 Or perhaps you simply want an easier-paced option that includes a plethora of opportunities to explore Ireland’s nature, history and culture along the way?”
 Understanding your reasons for taking this bike trip will help narrow it down to find the best trip for you.

 Finally, and most importantly, consider your fitness level and current biking experience.
-You’ll be joining a small group bike tour so you want to pick the trip that best matches with your interests and fitness level.
+You’ll be joining a small group bike tour, so you want to pick the trip that best matches your interests and fitness level.
 In many cases, you will need to design a training workout to build up your cycling fitness before arriving for your tour, or else maintain your current fitness levels.
-So another thing to keep in mind is how long you have to get fit before deciding on which grade of trip to join.”
+So another thing to keep in mind is how long you have to get fit before deciding on which grade of cycling trip to join.”

-This tip was provided by Wilderness Ireland General Manager and road cycling enthusiast, Patricia Doe.
+This tip was provided by Wilderness Ireland General Manager and road cycling enthusiast Patricia Doe.

-You’ve heard it before – break in your sports gear before you use it for anything too serious.
-If you’re willing to break in your running shoes before going to jogs, why wouldn’t you do the same thing for bike gear before you arrive in Ireland for your bike trip?
+“You’ve heard it before – break in your sports gear before you use it for anything too serious.
+If you’re willing to break in your running shoes before jogging, why wouldn’t you do the same thing for bike gear before you arrive in Ireland for your bike trip?

 Also, I’d recommend not buying new cycling shoes or pedals without testing them out at home for some time.
-Your first day on a biking adventure in Ireland is not the time to learn how to clip in/out of your shiny new pedals!
+Your first day on a biking adventure in Ireland is not the time to learn how to clip in/out of your shiny new pedals.”

 This tip was suggested by Wilderness Ireland’s Head of Guides, Duncan Warner.

 This trip is perfect for those who want to explore more than one region at a time – pedal across Wales, England, Ireland, Northern Ireland and Scotland.
 Not for the faint-hearted, but you’ll discover many different regions.
-A true bucket list trip!Duncan's Favourite Trip
+A true bucket list trip.Duncan's Favourite Trip